A Day Trip to Brandenburg Town

 From April to October, house boats can be rented in Brandenburg.
 Those accommodate families of four.
 They have all amenities and are perfect for exploring the lakes and rivers in the area.
 Of course renting house boats does cost money and the minimum rental period is three days.
 Special licenses are not required since these boats were not designed to race.

 Locals in Brandenburg drive their cars a lot, even through streets with “no cars” signs.
 Banning cars from Old Town might be a good idea.
 But tourists always think they know better, right?
 Anyway: The quietude at the lake and elsewhere in the city is unbelievable, at least to Berliners.

-Those who have been to Brandenburg town might wonder what these little statues of a pug dog with antlers on his head are about.
-When Vicco von Bühlow died, a German satirist also known as ‘Loriot’, who was born right here in Brandenburg an der Havel, the city decided to honor him this way.
+Tourists who reach Brandenburg town might wonder what these little statues of a pug dog with antlers on his head are about.
+When Vicco von Bühlow died, a German satirist also known as ‘Loriot’ who was born right here in Brandenburg an der Havel, the city decided to honor him this way.
 He was the inventor of this little doggy figure.